"Radioactive" Lyrics: The Meaning Behind the Music

-Confusion is everywhere, especially about Imagine Dragon's "Radioactive."
-The meaning of "Radioactive" has become a heated debate ever since the song hit the shelves.
-This confusion definitely comes from the subjectivity of the lyrics to "Radioactive," as the Imagine Dragons certainly left their fans to imagine what the meaning of this song could truly be.
+Confusion is everywhere, especially about Imagine Dragons' "Radioactive."
+The meaning of "Radioactive" has been a heated debate ever since the song hit the shelves.
+This confusion definitely comes from the subjectivity of the lyrics to "Radioactive," as Imagine Dragons certainly left their fans to imagine what the meaning of this song could truly be.

-Hence, the realistic interpretation of the song would only make sense: being sentenced to living nearly life in prison, only to be released into a new world, where all one's loved one's are long gone and nothing has remained the same.
+Hence, the realistic interpretation of the song would only make sense: being sentenced to living nearly life in prison, only to be released into a new world, where all one's loved ones are long gone, and nothing is the same.

-The remainder of "Radioactive," beyond the first and second stanza, describes the prisoners acceptance of the new world around them.
-Hence, "I'm waking up" and "Welcome to the new age" displays the prisoner coming to grips with the reality that the world will never be the same as it once was before prison.
+The remainder of "Radioactive," beyond the first and second stanza, describes the prisoner's acceptance of the new world around them.
+Hence, "I'm waking up" and "welcome to the new age" display the prisoner coming to grips with the reality that the world will never be the same as it once was before prison.

 undercover on August 12, 2020:

 I thought that this song was written for Spider-Man but the directors found it too good to put it in the movie so they didn’t.
 The song is about Peter Parker after being bitten by a radioactive spider...

 Fantastic song.
 Truely made me imagine the world of this person

 Could it be about someone who was in a nuclear disaster like Chernobyl?
 Maybe they were exposed to high levels of radiation.